maykar/compact-custom-header/compact-custom-header/readme.md

 * The custom header works best when this card is added to each view.

-* When changing options in your lovelace config, you may need to do a full browser refresh after to get it to display correctly ('ctrl + shift + R' in chrome).
-May even need to clear your cache.
+* When changing options in your lovelace config, you may need to do a full browser refresh after to get everything to display properly ('ctrl + shift + R' in chrome).
+You may even need to clear your cache.

 * The clock will only display if you have set an icon to be the clock in the config.